jorisvandenbossche/course-python-geospatial/notebooks/11-xarray-intro.md

 ax.axes.set_aspect('equal')
 ```

-We can further make the dimension information more useful by renaming the labels of the 'band' dimension:
+We can make the dimension information more useful by renaming the labels of the 'band' dimension:

 ```{code-cell} ipython3
 herstappe = herstappe.assign_coords(band=("band", ["red", "green", "blue"]))